 For example, in respect of any Index Business Day, if the Index Portfolio Volatility determined with respect to the immediately preceding Index Business Day is 10%, the Indicated Participation on the current Index Business Day will be 50% (5% divided by 10%).
 If the Indicated Participation is used as the Capped Participation on the current Index Business Day, this would mean that if the Index Portfolio appreciates by 2% on the immediately following Index Business Day, the Index would appreciate only by 1%, and if the Index Portfolio depreciates by 2% on the immediately following Index Business Day, the Index would depreciate only by 1% (in each case, less the index fee).
-In addition, in respect of any Index Business Day, if the Index Portfolio Volatility determined with respect to the immediately preceding Index Business Day is 3%, the Indicated Participation on the current Index Business Day will be 166.7% (5% divided by 3%).
+In addition, in respect of any

+Index Business Day, if the Index Portfolio Volatility determined with respect to the immediately preceding Index Business Day is 3%, the Indicated Participation on the current Index Business Day will be 166.7% (5% divided by 3%).
 Since any Capped Participation is subject to a maximum of 150%, an Indicated Participation of 166.7% will differ from the Capped Participation as of the immediately preceding Index Business day by more than 10%.
-As a result, the Capped Participation on the current Index Business Day will be 150%.
-This would mean that if the Index Portfolio depreciates by 2% on the immediately following Index Business Day, the Index would depreciate by 3%, and if the Index Portfolio depreciates by 2% on the immediately following Index Business Day, the Index would depreciate by 3%, and if the Index Portfolio depreciates by 2% on the immediately following Index Business Day, the Index would depreciate by 3% (in each case, less the index fee).
+As a result, the Capped Participation on the current Index Business Day will be equal to the Indicated Participation, subject to a maximum of 150% and a minimum of 0%.
+Therefore the Capped Participation will be 150%.
+This would mean that if the Index Portfolio appreciates by 2% on the immediately following Index Business Day, the Index would appreciate by 3%, and if the Index Portfolio depreciates by 2% on the immediately following Index Business Day, the Index would depreciate by 3% (in each case, less the index fee).